cubesys-GmbH/ros_v2x_apps/README.md

-# Develop and run a sample application for cube:evk
+# Develop and run a sample application for 'cube:devices'

 This project shows how to develop and run your own V2X (Vehicle-to-Everything) application on the *cube-its* in a [ROS 2 (Robot Operating System)](https://www.ros.org/) environment.